Legal Studies

 - create a plan to accommodate the various stages of the landlord-tenant relationship.

-- analyze the facts to determine an appropriate course of action.
+- analyze relevant facts to determine an appropriate course of action.

 - analyze ethical issues that arise in a landlord-tenant law practice.